drago-ex/parameters/readme.md

 ```
 extensions:

-	# Easier access to individual directories in an application.
+	# easier access to individual directories in an application
 	dirs: Drago\Directory\DirsExtension
 ```